CPD-accredited In-House Technical Workshop

 Details of alloy grades, relative corrosion resistance, metallurgy and selection guidelines.

-Copper-Nickel Alloys in Marine Environments – Carol Powell, CDA
+Copper-Nickel Alloys for Marine Environments – Carol Powell, CDA

 Nickel Aluminium Bronze – Ivan Richardson, Copper Alloys Ltd